stlab/libraries/legacy/papers-and-presentations.md

   An expanded version of the classes the work talk focusing on thread safety and covering locks and atomics.

 * [Classes that Work: Copy and Assignment](figures/2008_06_26_classes_that_work.pdf)\\
   From an engineering boot camp at Adobe, June 26th, 2008.
 Shortened version of internal talk.
-Recording with Eric Berdahl presenting available [here](http://my.adobe.acrobat.com/p53888531/)
+Recording with Eric Berdahl presenting available [here](http://my.adobe.acrobat.com/p53888531/) [Recording no longer available].

 * [Adobe Source Libraries: Overview & Philosophy](figures/2008_04_03_accu.pdf)\\
   From [ACCU 2008, April 3, 2008](http://www.accu.com/).